Support #BirthEquity. Shop the artist series. 100% of proceeds will be donated to the National Birth Equity Collaborative (NBEC).

 So how do you make sure not to fall into that statistic?
 Start by choosing a doctor or midwife that you trust and who is up-front about their personal c-section rate.
 Next, make sure to arm yourself with education in the form of a comprehensive childbirth class and make sure your birth team is there to support you and love you through the process.
 Be a real participant in your own labor by asking questions, asking for more time, and clarifying things that are complicated.

-A cesarean birth can be the best choice for you and your family for many good reasons including (but not limited to) issues with the placenta resulting in distress to the baby., health complications in the pregnant person such as severely high blood pressure or history of uterine surgery, a very long labor with little progress, or completely unexplained distress to the baby.
-If a cesarean birth is what is best for you and your baby, here are some things to know to maximize your birth and postpartum experience:
+A cesarean birth can be the best choice for you and your family for many reasons including (but not limited to) issues with the placenta resulting in distress to the baby, health complications like severely high blood pressure or a history of uterine surgery, a very long labor with little progress, or unexplained distress to the baby.
+If a cesarean birth is what is best for you and your baby, here are some tips and suggestions to ease the birth and postpartum experience.

-- Initiating nursing might be a little more difficult in the first 24 hours due to a sore belly and a harder time moving around.
+Initiating nursing might be a little more difficult in the first 24 hours due to a sore belly and a harder time moving around.
 Ask for help from nurses, a lactation consultant, or your doula.
-An use lots of pillows to support your baby and your body.
+And use lots of pillows to support your baby and your body.

 Lochia is a type of vaginal discharge after giving birth that may contain blood, mucus, and uterine tissue.
 It has three main stages and can continue four to six weeks after childbirth.

 Lochia Rubia (or Cruenta) The first discharge stage is composed of blood, fetal and uterine membranes.
 Like a heavy period, this discharge will be bright red because of the large amount of blood.
 This will last 3-5 days after birth.